jbkunst/chessboardjs-themes/readme.md

 A differents set of pieces themes for *chessboardjs*.
 No images requiered.

+## Live Version

+See the themes in this [link]().

+## Why this

+For necessity I needed remove images requiriments for pieces, so an alternative was turn image to a data-uri format.

+Other reson was have more pieces themes.

 ## How to use

 1. Load *chessboard.js* and *chessboard.css* as usual.